simon-stahlberg/mimir/experiments/github/README.md

 # Experiments

-We compare Mimir against two state-of-the-art planning systems, [Fast Downward](https://github.com/aibasel/downward) and [Powerlifted](https://github.com/abcorrea/powerlifted), on three benchmark sets.
+We compare [Mimir](https://github.com/simon-stahlberg/mimir) against two state-of-the-art planning systems, [Fast Downward](https://github.com/aibasel/downward) and [Powerlifted](https://github.com/abcorrea/powerlifted), on three benchmark sets.
 The outline is as follows: First, we describe the objectives of our experimental evaluation.
-Second, we describe some important technical details of each planner and configuration.
+Second, we describe some important technical details of each planner and configurations that were used.
 Third, we discuss the benchmark sets that were used.
-Last, we will discuss some details on correctly interpreting the data we produced.
+Fourth, we will discuss some details on correctly interpreting the data we produced.
+Fifth, we present the gathered data and interpret it.
+Last, we conclude.

 ## Evaluation Objectives